zdipath/CARE/README.md

 ```

 ## CARE WSI Feature Extraction
 We provide an example of how to extract WSI features using CARE in the file `care_wsi_encoder_api.py`.
 The pretrained CARE weights will be released on Hugging Face.
+The model weights will be released in the coming days.

 Moreover, we can obtain ROI features using the following code, as proposed in this paper: